daviddays/DiscreteWaveletTransform/README.md

 var restored = DwtTransform.Inverse(transformed);
 ```
 ## Warning
 Code `does not` check entry conditions for level and for input vector length.
-No exception would be thrown in case improper input.
+No exception would be thrown in case of improper input.

 ## Implemented wavelets:
 - Daubechies 1 (Haar),